mars-sim/mars-sim/README.md

 For r5389 and onward,
 * Requires JRE 11 for running mars-sim
 * Requires JDK 11 (or openjdk 11) for compiling binary

+> Note: beginning r5389, mars-sim reverted back to supporting Java 11 until the release of the next Java Long-Term Support (LTS).

 For r5274 and onward,
 * Requires JRE 14 for running mars-sim